CommunityGD32Cores/gd32-pio-projects/gd32-spl-freertos/README.md

 Showcases the usage of FreeRTOS in SPL.

 The FreeRTOS library is implemented in a generic way so that it works for all GD32 ARM chips.
+It is based on the current FreeRTOS V10.4.4 version.

 ## Technicalities